sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/budgets.markdown

 ### HPC Midlands+ projects

 Allocation periods are usually six months in duration.
-These periods are desynchronised accross the consortium to minimise contention during any end of period rush.
+These periods are desynchronised across the consortium to minimise contention during any end of period rush.

 Some HPC Midlands+ sites allocate budget to project groups for shorter (e.g. three month) intervals rather than the entire SAFE allocation period.
 If the start or end of these shorter periods does not coincide with that of the overall SAFE allocation period then any changes to project group budgets will not be scheduled in advance by SAFE.
-The changes will instead take effect immediately at the time the budget reallocations are made manually by the local reseach computing team.
+The changes will instead take effect immediately at the time the budget reallocations are made manually by the local research computing team.
 Practically, this means that project group budgets are likely to change on a working day close to the start/end of a quarterly period and not exactly at midnight on the last day of a month unless the change corresponds to a new SAFE allocation period for the overall institutional project.

 ## Querying available budget